lukasschwab/nilinterface/README.md

 ### With `golangci-lint`

 - [ ] Basic local usage: building a custom binary and using it.
+    - [ ] Pointing VS Code at your custom binary.
 - [ ] Suggest a makefile to do lazy rebuild when config changes?
 - [ ] *Briefly* mention the `*.so` shared binary plugin system; this requires building `golangci-lint` for a particular system *and* your plugin for the same, which seems tedious.
     + Any instructions about `*.so` files or the `CGO_ENABLED=1` flag are probably about the Go plugin system, *not* the module plugin system;  disregard them.
 Old references don't distinguish, because the Go plugin system came first.
 [Example](https://github.com/golangci/golangci-lint-action-plugin-example)
 - [ ] Cover GitHub Actions cacheing strategy.
-- [ ] Can you point VS Code at that custom binary?
 - [ ] Consider demoing in this repository; too confusing?

 ```yaml